How to upload my website to hosting (FTP)

 1. Export the Database:

-• From your current provider, export the database to a .sql file.
+• From your current provider, export the database to an .sql file.

 2. Upload the Database:

 • You must connect to the hosting via FTP and upload the .sql file.
-The folder where it must be uploaded is called /backup_db.
+The folder where you must upload it is called /backup_db.

 • Then, import the content into the cdmon MySQL server.

 • Once the .sql file has been uploaded, you can proceed to execute it.
-To do so, go to the hosting management and click on the MySQL option under the “Databases” section.
+To do this, go to the hosting management and click the MySQL option in the "Databases" section.

-The fields to fill in refer to the following:
+The details to be filled in refer to the following:

-• Database: select the destination database you created previously.
+• Database: select the destination database you previously created.

-• Encoding: you can select UTF8 or LATIN1, depending on the encoding of the source server.
+• Encoding: we can select UTF8 or LATIN1, depending on the encoding of the server it comes from.

 • File: the name of the file you want to load into the database.